 - Honorary True Companion: Initially just a friend of Teal'c's, he becomes close to the entire team over time.
 He seems particularly fond of O'Neill, and has a vast amount of respect for "Hammond of Texas".

-- I Need a Freaking Drink: After the first disastrous attempt at marrying Rya'c and Kar'yn (there was a sticking point over the equivalent of honour and obey).
+- I Need a Freaking Drink: After the first disastrous attempt at marrying Rya'c and Kar'yn — there is a sticking point over the equivalent of honour and obey — Bra'tac sighs and downs the cup of ceremonial wine, muttering that he now sees why humans typically rehearse such ceremonies.

 - The Leader: To the Jaffa rebellion to begin with, since Teal'c's off fighting the Goa'uld with the Tau'ri, and falls into the Charismatic category.
 This is the guy who's made his life's work out of talking people out of believing in their gods, in a society where such a thing is blasphemy and could easily get him killed.
-And during Teal'c's forceful deprogramming, he talks Doctor Frasier out of opposing the method with less than a dozen word.
+He routinely gets Jack O'Neill, the definitive Military Maverick, to shut up and follow his lead with a mere couple of words.
+And during Teal'c's forceful deprogramming, he talks Doctor Frasier out of opposing the method with less than a dozen words.
 In other words: this guy is good.

 - Like a Son to Me: He acts as a surrogate father figure to Teal'c throughout the entire series, and tells him in his final episode that he considers him to be the son he never had.
 Correspondingly, he treats Rya'c like his own grandson.

 - Living Lie Detector: By staring directly and closely into a person's eyes, he is able to tell almost without fail if they are lying.
 He can even do this if the character has been brainwashed into lying.
-It didn't help him much in "The Warrior", where he fell completely for Imhotep's lies.
-A rare case where he picked up the Idiot Ball.
+However, the almost is important, as it didn't help him much in "The Warrior", where he fell completely for Imhotep's lies - a rare case where he picked up the Idiot Ball.

 - Mentor Archetype: For Teal'c in his backstory, and later for Rya'c.